qirh/sala/README.md

 	* nada
 ### saladesaleh.com
 #### Known issues
-	* SSL certificate isn't signed
-	* DNS sometimes gives problems
+	* nada
 #### Still hasn't been implemented
-	* Languages
-	* Downing Jones link
+	* languages
 #### To add
+	* add carousels with extensions
+	* size of pics with carousel
+	* space under footer
-	* Add localization
+	* add localization
-	* Add all subdomains
+	* add all subdomains
 	* add section for bookmarked links
+	* add alt and descriptions for all images
 #### To improve
 	* nada

 ### salehjones.com
 #### Known issues
-	* SSL certificate isn't signed
-	* d3 doesn't work, since the api it was using is down
+	* nada
 #### Still hasn't been implemented
 	* nada
 #### To add